Free Cat Desexing & Registration

-A Subsidised Cat Desexing and Microchip Program is being offered to eligible residents of the Towong Shire to support people who care for semi-owned and unowned cats and help them take full ownership of these cats.
+Thanks to support from Animal Welfare Victoria (AWV) a free cat desexing, registration and microchip program is being offered to residents of Towong Shire.
+The programme aims to support people who care for semi-owned and unowned cats and help them take full ownership of these cats.

 What are the benefits of desexing?